 - Cost.
 The initial investment is greater, setting up your garden.
 After your garden is established it is less expensive considering how much you can harvest all summer.

 - Organic.
 You know exactly how many pesticides, herbicides and other chemicals are doused on your food.
-Did you know that even organic strawberries have a heavy load of chemicals on them?
+Did you know that even organic strawberries have chemicals on them?
 USDA Pesticide Data program found 35 pesticide residues on potatoes and 52 pesticide residues on blueberries.
 (What’s on my food) Get the chemicals off your plate!

 - Lessons for children.
 Children learn where real food comes from.
-They can also learn health, science, math, etc
+They can also learn health, science, math, history, botany, nutrition, meal prep, entomology, design, landscaping, etc.

 - Sense of accomplishment.
-Your eating something you grew yourself!
+You’re eating something you grew yourself!

 - Patience.
 You can’t garden without learning to be patient.
 Just saying.